jaclynnbarrera/garden-zone-app/ReadMe.md

 # Garden Zones

 Plant Hardiness Zones is the standard by which gardeners and growers can determine which plants are most likely to thrive at a location.
 Garden Zones is a command line interface application that helps you identify and learn about different plants and vegetables based on your gardening zone.
+Using [Frostline API](https://github.com/waldoj/frostline) and web scraping from Farmer's Almanac.

 ### Installing